inagen/inagen.github.io/_posts/2022-8-1-Printers-in-RedTeam.md

 AND IT ALSO WORKS!
 ![Sending PS file over TCP](../resources/printersinreadteam/pspaper.jpg)

 Since there were no PJL tags in the document, I suspect that the printer automatically determined the file format and printed it.
 However, it's not certain that other printers in the office can handle it, so I had to add the tags myself.
 But since the work was on a tight schedule, I did not have much time to figure it out and I found a ready-made script on the Internet.
 This script is called [Printer Exploitation Toolkit](https://github.com/RUB-NDS/PRET).
-It allows you to do many things besides printing, but at the time of the cyber trainings, I only needed one - this script automatically adds required PJL tags to the document before sending it.
+It allows you to do many things besides printing, but at the time of the RedTeaming, I only needed one - this script automatically adds required PJL tags to the document before sending it.

 I created a list of IP addresses of devices with open port 9100 and wrote a small bash script to automatically send a file to each device from the list.
 Here is the script: